ArthurHin16/paypal-checkout/README.md

+# PayPal Checkout
+This project is a PayPal Checkout integration.
+Follow the instructions below to get started.
-# paypal-checkout
+# 1. Install Dependencies
-Install dependencies: npm install
+npm install
+# 2. Run project
-After installing dependencies, run the project: npm start
+npm start